theKoladeAkande/CryptoConverter/README.md

 # CryptoConverter
-Gives you the latest covnversion rates for major crypto currency
+An android appication that gives you the latest covnversion rates for major cryptocurrencies